music video mailing-list

 If your native language is not English or French, check the language page to see if yours is available.
 If it is, click on the name to check the existing translations.
 Perhaps there are errors you can help correct, or maybe you can provide additional words that are currently missing.
 If your language is not included, feel free to use the appropriate link to add a language and start translating some words.

-Other ways you can help: if you notice a bug or even a typo, let me know!
+Other ways you can help: if you notice a bug or even a typo, let us know!

 - 1-5.
 Why is there sometimes a space before a question mark or an exclamation point within a song title?

 This is linked to the way punctuation works within each language.
-By default (ie. when I don't know the rules of a specific language) the English way is used (no space).
-If a space is required in your language (as it is in French, for instance) do let me know so I can make the appropriate changes.
+By default (ie. when we don't know the rules of a specific language) the English way is used (no space).
+If a space is required in your language (as it is in French, for instance) do let us know so the appropriate changes can be made.
 Please note that this will ONLY affect song titles in the concerned language.

 - 1-6.
 Why don't you use upper casing in titles, like everybody else does?

 Because it's silly and unjustified.
 Titles are like sentences, and you're not supposed to capitalize every word in a sentence.
 It's an old practice that's turned into a bad habit, and you know what they say about habits...
 Today, the use of upper casing within titles has become totally obsolete.
 It was initially used in the early days of printing when it was the only way to make a title stick out within a text, before the invention of boldface, italics and perhaps even underlining.
-Today, there are MANY ways to make a title stick out, including the above, but also with the use of color, different fonts and font sizes, etc. And in case you hadn't noticed, yes, I do feel strong about this.
-As a writer, I find the use of gratuitous upper casing to be an aberration.
+Today, there are MANY ways to make a title stick out, including the above, but also with the use of color, different fonts and font sizes, etc. And in case you hadn't noticed, yes, we do feel strongly about this.
 So the rules of basic grammar will be followed throughout this site (ie. capitalizing will only be used at the beginning of a sentence and within names).
 And hey, seriously, which of these looks better (and is easier to read): "I Want To Be A Rock And Roll Star" or "I want to be a rock and roll star"?
 Nuff said.
 (PS.
-I highly recommend people to start losing their upper casing habits -- or at least think about it).
+We highly recommend people start losing their upper casing habits -- or at least think about it).

 3 - QUESTIONS ABOUT MUSIC VIDEOS